shmul/mule/README.md

 * simple input format
 * can keep multiple sequences for the same metric with different retention settings.
 * metrics are organized in hierarchies.
 Sequences of parent nodes are automatically updated when their children are.
-* JSON interface which can be used for graph generation and threshold monitoring (by tools like nagios).
+* RESTful interface which can be used for graph generation and threshold monitoring (by tools like nagios).

 # Definitions